TheBigBookMan/grad-dip/Databases/Relational Algebra and SQL.md

 		/"
 	- Must choose ONE of the BEFORE or AFTER or INSTEAD OF to determine when the trigger will be executed
 	- Trigger mst be associated with one or more events on one table- can even be attributes of a table (optional): the OF attributeName is optional if applying it to attributes- for events INSERT, UPDATE and DELETE- eg a BEFORE INSERT will trigger before an insert happens
+		- **INSTEAD OF**- works in that the operation on the table is not executed but the trigger code block is executed.
+Good way to stop users from executing commands that the data admin would not want that particular individual to execute- especially on specific tables
 	- The line FOR EACH ROW is optional and deteremines if its a statement trigger or row trigger- if its present then it will be a ROW trigger and if absent then a STATEMENT trigger
 		- **Row trigger**- will trigger for every row that is affected by the clause
 		- **Statement trigger**- will trigger once irrespective of how many rows are impacted
 	- In the body of the trigger between BEGIN END have access to context variables
+	- **Database sequence objects**- persistent objects in the database that help generate sequential numbers.
+		- "CREATE SEQUENCE sequenceName START WITH 1 INCREMENT BY 1;"
+		- Us this in an INSERT query as its good for making primary keys for tables- "INSERT INTO Client(ClientId, clientName) VALUES(sequenceName.nextval, 'Ben Smeeeed');"
+	- **Context variables**- These are essentially only for the ROW trigger where there is an OLD (value before trigger) and NEW (value after trigger) variables which represented those values for a column
+		- NEW is not available in a DELETE operation and OLD is not available inside an INSERT operation (because they dont exist)
+		- Use an OLD context variable ":OLD.columnName"
+		- Use a NEW context variable ":NEW.columnName"
+	- **How to design a trigger**-
+		1. Which table should the trigger be associated with
+		2. Which operation should fire the trigger
+		3. When should the trigger be fired
+		4. How many times should the trigger be fired (once for a stement or once for each affected row)
+		5. What should the trigger do when fired
+	- UPDATING, DELETING, INSERTING are keywords in Oracle which can be used inside a trigger to check which operation is currently taking place in the associated table and is responsible for firing the trigger
+	- Can have the trigger work on multiple operations just need to use OR- "AFTER DELETE OR INSERT OR UPDATE OF attribute ON tableName"